porsche-design-system/porsche-design-system/packages/components/src/components/feedback/notifications.usage.md

 Their main aim should be to help users perform a task and not necessarily interfere or get in the way of users while using your product.
 Ensure your **notifications are relevant, timely, and informative.**

 **Keep in Mind:**
-Highly frequented or disruptive Notifications can have a **negative impact** on the users’ experience.
+Highly frequented or disruptive Notifications can have a **negative impact** on the user's experience.

 ---